jap546/eo-maxar-example/README.md

 ---
 ## Getting started
-The simplest way to get started is using the pre-configured Docker file.
+Simplest way is using the pre-configured Docker file.
 Clone the repo and start the Docker application using `compose`:

 ```
 git clone https://github.com/jap546/eo-maxar-example.git